STOP2/stop2-rpi/README.md

   - `DEBUG_MODE` - Enables additional debug prints
   - `UPDATE_INTERVAL` - How often the real time API is polled in milliseconds
   - `DEVIATION` - Deviation setting for `Geometry`
+  - `BUTTON_PRESS_DURATION` - How long the button should be kept pressed in seconds

 ## RPi pin configuration